Commercial · Industrial · 5 units and more

 How much does a commercial inspection cost in Montreal?+

 The rate is custom-quoted based on floor area, building type, number of floors, mechanical system complexity and inspection scope required.
 Contact us for a free, no-obligation quote.
+See our detailed pricing for context on residential services.

 Does the inspection include an environmental assessment?+